Overview-- The Crown Jewel of Southern Nevada

 Several decades later, in 1967, the Bureau of Land Management (BLM), which administers the area to this day, established the Red Rock Recreation Lands, consisting of 10,000 acres.
 1990 saw the status change to a national conservation area, complete with better funding and more protection.
 Now the area includes more than 195,000 acres.

 If you drive west from Summerlin to the NCA, you will notice that the development abruptly ends and that there is a good deal of empty desert between the city and Calico Basin.
 This is largely explained by the fact that the Howard Hughes Corporation, which developed Summerlin, helped create a buffer through a land transfer.
 For now at least, homeowners along the "last row" in Summerlin have some of the best real estate in the entire Vegas area.
+The celebrities might own palaces closer to the Strip, but the folks in Summerlin have the sweetest views.

 Different Pages for Different Purposes